Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns

 \section{Abstract}

-We study the interference patterns in the Friedel oscillations (FO) due to the scattering off either two or multiple impurities and scattering off extended inhomogeneities both in the non-interacting and two-dimensional lattice systems of interacting fermions.
-Correlations are accounted for by using an approximate method based on the real-space dynamical mean-field theory.
+We study interference patterns and Friedel oscillations (FO) due to scattering from two or more localized impurities and scattering from extended inhomogeneities in the two-dimensional lattice systems of interacting fermions.
+Correlations between particles are accounted for by using an approximate method based on the real-space dynamical mean-field theory and a homogeneous self-energy approximation (HSEA), where the site-dependent part of the self-energy is neglected.
 We find that the interference maxima and minima change systematically as we vary the relative distance between the two impurities.
-At the same time, the interaction increase does not shift the position of interference fringes but only reduces their intensities.
-A comparison with the single impurity studies clearly shows complex patterns in FO induced by the additional scattering potentials.
-In the case of an extended step potential the system becomes more homogeneous when the interaction increases.
-FO and interference patterns are not present in the Mott insulating phase in the single and the many impurity models.
-Our theoretical study provides promising initial insights and motivate a further realistic modeling to investigate the role of interstitial defects, embedded impurities, ad-atoms on the surfaces, and surface irregularities in materials with different degrees of electronic correlation.
-For a complete description we also present analytical and numerical results of FO for non-interacting particles moving in a two and three dimensional continuous spaces.
-In the diluted impurity limit we derive results for FO due to scattering off many impurities, which are generalization of the original Friedel formula.
+At the same time, the increase of the interaction does not shift the position of interference fringes but only reduces their intensities.
+A comparison with the single impurity cases clearly shows complex patterns in FO fringes induced by additional multiple scattering processes.
+In the case of an extended step like potential the system becomes more homogeneous when the interaction increases.
+FO and interference patterns are not present in the Mott insulating phase in both single and many impurity models.

 \keywords{strongly correlated systems, multiple impurity, Friedel oscillations, NRG }